Prinola

 Prinola is a simple staking game that used to be played in the Philippines.
 The name is derived from the Spanish pirinola, a spinning-top or teetotum.

 The only source I have found for the game is that of Stewart Culin.
-He also says the same game is played in China under the name 車咩 (‘teetotum’, Cantonese: ce¹ me¹).A[p.
-496]Culin transliterates this as ch’é mé.
+He also states that the same game is played in China under the name 車咩 (‘teetotum’, Cantonese: ce¹ me¹).A (p.
+496)Transliterated as ch’é mé in the original work.

 Equipment